Kanban-Zai/kanban-zai-version-1.0/settings-team/team-norms.md

 #### NO SURPRISES

-The definition of surprise is an action taken or a decision made in the absence of evidence for such action or decision.
+The definition of surprise is an action taken or a decision made or an outcome made visible in the absence of evidence for such action, decision or outcome.
 Don't do it.
 You will be glad you listened.

+#### SANCTIONS

+A sanction is not a punishment or a reward.
+It is a record of a team member deviating from the team norms or going out of bounds of a card or breaking the bounds of Kanban-Zai in some fashion.

+This is neither a good or bad thing by itself.
+For example many experienced developers break protocol all the time as do many inexperienced developers.
+Additionally maybe your team requires someone like this or really wants to run a tight ship.

+As a team you are required to record sanctions, but only with a QUORUM.
+It should never be recorded why a team member is working for you currently or no longer working for you.

 ## OPTIONAL TEAM NORMS AND EXTENDING KANBAN-ZAI